zachmueller/spaced-everything/docs/Bases-queries.md

 2. **No notes are currently due**
    - Solution: Remove or adjust the `is_due` filter in the view
-   - Test: Create a view without the `formula.is_due = true` filter to see all tracked notes
+   - Test: Create a view without the `formula.is_due == True` filter to see all tracked notes

 3. **Bases isn't indexing your properties**
    - Solution: Close and reopen the Base